Financial Aid for Graduates

 Robert Plant Armstrong Endowed Fellowship Fund

-While the awards are direct payments to recipients, the school requires Armstrong fellows to enroll full time and expects that they use the grants toward University tuition.
+The School requires Armstrong fellows to enroll full time.
 Students awarded a Teaching Assistantship in 2013-14 are not eligible to receive the Robert Plant Armstrong Endowed Fellowship Fund.
 If a student is awarded the Robert Plant Armstrong Endowed Fellowship Fund but withdraws from classes, the amount of the award must be paid back to the University.

 The Robert Plant Armstrong Endowed Fellowship Fund application form for academic year 2013-2014 must be filled out and submitted via email to AHArmstrong@utdallas.edu or in hard copy to the Arts and Humanities Office (JO 4.510).
 The application must be received by MARCH 10, 2014.
 Awards of the Robert Plant Armstrong Endowed Fellowship Fund will be announced in late April.